Scheffel Trail Singen am Hohentwiel

 Autorentipp

-The view of the town of Singen, Untersee, Hegau and the Alps from the Hohentwiel fortress ruins is well worth the strenuous climb!
+The view from the Hohentwiel fortress ruins of the town of Singen, Lake Untersee, the Hegau region, and the Alps makes the strenuous climb well worth it!

 Wegbeschreibung

-Beginning of the technical age in Singen.
-Scheffel uses the railroad, which also runs in Singen in 1863.
-Start of a future urban environment with the construction of the railroad station in 1877.
+The dawn of the industrial age in Singen.
+Scheffel used the railroad, which began operating in Singen in 1863.
+The construction of the train station in 1877 marked the beginning of the town’s urban development.

-Scheffel worship in Singen in the 19th century.
-Naming of the street during the poet's lifetime.
-Description of the village at that time and the social structures up to the development of the town with Scheffelstraße as the main shopping street and large department stores.
+Veneration of Scheffel in 19th-century Singen.
+Naming of the street during the poet’s lifetime.
+Description of the village at that time and its social structures, leading up to the city’s development with Scheffelstraße as the main shopping street and home to large department stores.

-Introduction to Hadwig, the Duchess of Swabia and a short version of the Ekkehard novel.
+Introduction to Hadwig, Duchess of Swabia, and a summary of the Ekkehard novel.

 From the first edition of *Ekkehard* to the bestseller in English and French.
 Reference to the municipal libraries, which hold around 200 editions.

-The Scheffel cult gives rise to the naming of streets, fountains, squares and schools.
-Reference to the Scheffelbund and the Scheffel Prize for good performance in German.
+The Scheffel cult gives rise to the naming of streets, fountains, squares, and schools.
+Reference to the Scheffel Association and the Scheffel Prize for excellence in German.

-Scheffel's connections to the Hegau region through his grandmother, his acquaintances in Singen society and his love of the Hegau landscape.
+Scheffel’s connections to the Hegau region through his grandmother, his acquaintances in Singen society, and his love for the Hegau landscape.

-Scheffel's fondness for the Krone inn in Singen, where the village honorees frequented at the time.
-The artists' corner from 1926 and the unveiling of the Scheffel memorial plaque in 1929.
+Scheffel’s fondness for the Krone Inn in Singen, where the village dignitaries used to gather.
+The artists’ corner from 1926 and the unveiling of the Scheffel memorial plaque in 1929.

-The festival hall built in 1906 and the reasons for its demolition as well as the construction of the Scheffelhalle for the 10th Hegau Sängerbund festival in 1925.
+The Festival Hall, built in 1906, and the reasons for its demolition, as well as the construction of the Scheffel Hall for the 10th Hegau Singers’ Festival in 1925.

-What were Scheffel's motives for writing Ekkehard?
-From his studies in the monastery of St. Gallen to the inn at Hohentwiel, where parts of the novel were written.
-The founding of the Scheffel community on Hohentwiel and the open-air plays.
+What motivated Scheffel to write *Ekkehard*?
+From his studies at the Abbey of St. Gallen to the inn on the Hohentwiel, where parts of the novel were written.
+The founding of the Scheffel Community on the Hohentwiel and the open-air plays.

-The reasons for the foundation of the medallions on Hohentwiel by Scheffel and Bismarck lay in the national self-confidence after the foundation of the Reich in 1871.
+The reasons for the donation of the medallions on the Hohentwiel depicting Scheffel and Bismarck lay in the national self-confidence following the founding of the German Empire in 1871.

-The Scheffel statue by Singen artist Gero Hellmuth was exhibited in 2014 with a view of the Hohentwiel.
-It shows the poet at the moment of inspiration for his novel “Ekkehard”.
+The Scheffel statue by Singen artist Gero Hellmuth was unveiled in 2014 with a view of Hohentwiel.
+It depicts the poet in the moment of inspiration for his novel “Ekkehard.”

 Buchempfehlungen des Autors